Pictured Recipe: Tomato-Basil Zoodle Salad

 Here are 5 fresh, in-season summer foods that will help you get your fill.

 A cup of halved strawberries offers 3 grams of fiber and about 50 calories.
 You'll also get more than a full day's recommended dose of vitamin C—an antioxidant that helps keep your skin looking younger.
-Get luscious, sweet strawberry recipes here.
+Use strawberries in smoothies, yogurt parfaits and salads.

 One cup of cooked green beans has 44 calories and boasts 4 grams of fiber.
-It's also an excellent source of vitamin K, a nutrient that research suggests is important for maintaining strong, healthy bones.
-(Find fresh recipe ideas for green beans here.)
+It's also an excellent source of vitamin K, an important for maintaining strong, healthy bones.
+Add green beans to soups, stir-fries and bean salads.

 You’ll get 5 grams of fiber (and 177 calories) in a cup of cooked corn.
 Or in a large ear of corn, 3 grams and 127 calories.
 Besides helping with weight loss, the insoluble fiber in corn feeds good bacteria in your gut, which aids in digestion and helps keep you regular.
 Enjoy corn in salsas, as a pizza topper and in salads.

 A cup of raspberries has a whopping 8 grams of fiber—and for only 64 calories.
-Another boon: some of the fiber is soluble—in the form of pectin, which helps lower cholesterol.
-Savor them in low-cal, high-fiber Raspberry-Chocolate Chip Frozen Yogurt and more diet-friendly raspberry recipes.
+Another boon: some of the fiber is soluble—which helps lower cholesterol.